 Her most recent book, Mr. and Mrs. Prince: How an Extraordinary 18th-Century Family Moved out of Slavery and into Legend (2008) recounts the story of two former slaves, Abijah Prince and Lucy Terry Prince, of colonial Massachusetts and Vermont, who became landowners and public figures, successfully defending themselves in court.
 She also is the editor of three books: Black Victorians/Black Victoriana (2003); the Norton Critical Edition of The Secret Garden (2005) and The Annotated Secret Garden (2007).
 She has also published numerous articles.

 Gerzina appears regularly on radio and television in both Britain and America.
 From 1997 to 2012 she hosted the nationally-syndicated public radio program “The Book Show,” and has done commentaries on National Public Radio and Vermont Public Radio.
-She recently completed a ten-part BBC Radio 4 series on Britain’s Black Past that will air in January 2016.
+She recently completed a ten-part BBC Radio 4 series on Britain’s Black Past that aired in January 2016.

-She is the recipient of two grants from the National Endowment for the Humanities, and has been the Fulbright Distinguished Scholar to Great Britain.
+She is the recipient of two grants from the National Endowment for the Humanities and has been the Fulbright Distinguished Scholar to Great Britain.
 Gerzina was an honorary visiting professor at the University of Exeter in Devon, England, and in 2009-10 she was the George Eastman Visiting Professor at Oxford, where she was given an honorary master’s degree by Balliol College.
 More information about Professor Gerzina can be found on her website: www.gretchenholbrookgerzina.com.